Letting Go of Perfectionism to Finish Your Book

 Our Inner Author is the channel for our intuition, and when we trust that inner voice, we are flooded with fresh ideas and new inspiration.
 By resisting the urge to edit prematurely, you create room for serendipity and the discovery of new and exciting ways to frame your book’s content.

-1. Block off time in your calendar to write when you won’t be interrupted.
+- Block off time in your calendar to write.
 Even if it’s just 30 minutes, make sure it’s a productive time of day for you to write.

-2. Commit to showing up for this sacred time.
-Accountability here is vital!
+- Commit to showing up for this sacred time.
+Accountability here is vital.

-3. Create a nurturing writing environment and begin with a meditation or centering breathing practice.
+- Create a nurturing writing environment.
+Begin with a meditation or centering breathing practice.

-5. Write as if you’re talking to a friend, letting the words flow through you without worrying how they sound or getting hung up on grammar or punctuation.
-Set your Inner Author free, errors and all!
+- Write as if you’re talking to a friend.
+Let the words flow through you without worrying how they sound or getting hung up on grammar or punctuation.
+Set your Inner Author free, errors and all.

-6. If you get stuck, gently encourage your Inner Editor (or Inner Critic) to take the backseat so your Inner Author can drive.
-The goal is to get words onto the page.
+- Encourage your Inner Editor to take the backseat.
+If you get stuck, gently remind your Inner Editor (or Inner Critic) that your goal is simply to get words onto the page.

-7. Keep moving forward with the above steps one topic at a time.
-Do this chapter by chapter, and you’ll soon be looking at a finished first draft.
+- Keep moving forward.
+Do this chapter by chapter and topic by topic, and you’ll soon be looking at a finished first draft.

 Engaging your Inner Editor and Inner Author at the appropriate times makes writing your book much more productive and enjoyable.
 Once your first draft is complete, you have a tangible and comprehensive framework to refine and polish, bringing you that much closer to becoming a published book author.